Sell My CompanyResourcesM&A Advisor Fees: Retainers, Success Fees, and What Owners Should Expect

 • M&A advisor fees usually include a retainer plus a success fee payable at closing.

-• Owners should read the engagement letter carefully, especially fee base, tail period, and treatment of contingent consideration.
+• Owners should read the engagement letter carefully, especially fee base, tail period, expenses, termination rights, and treatment of contingent consideration.

-• Tiered success fees can align incentives around exceeding a baseline outcome.
+• Tiered success fees can align incentives around exceeding a baseline outcome if thresholds and value definitions are clear.

-• The lowest fee is not always the best economic choice if process quality suffers.
+• The lowest fee is not always the best economic choice if process quality, buyer access, confidentiality, or negotiation leverage suffers.

-• Advisor value should be judged across price, certainty, structure, confidentiality, and closing execution.
+• Advisor value should be judged across net proceeds, certainty, structure, confidentiality, management burden, and closing execution.

 Choosing an advisor for a serious transaction?